Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 In the beginning of Genesis, God created the Universe (shown on the top of the image).
 When he created the universe, he created “The Garden of Eden”.
-This is where he created the first humans Adam and Eve.
+This is where he created the first humans, Adam and Eve.
 Adam and Eve are eating an apple from the forbidden tree.
-Eve was tricked by Lucifer, God's fallen angel, the serpent from being told she would be like God if she ate the forbidden fruit (shown on left middle side).

-Lucifer, his most beautiful angel, became a fallen angel and the devil (shown on the bottom left).
+Eve was tricked by Lucifer, God's fallen angel, who took the form of a serpent.
+Lucifer told Eve she would be like God if she ate the forbidden fruit (shown on left middle side).
+Lucifer, God's most beautiful angel, became a fallen angel and the devil (shown on the bottom left).